kaumnen/kaumnen/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on data structures and algorithms with C++/++, hence empty contrib squares
+- 🔭 I’m currently working on Azure
 - 🌱 Also learning .NET tech, REST APIs, SQL, Blazor seems interesting
 - 👯 Looking to collaborate in open-source world
 - 💬 0110100001100101011011000110110001101111001000000111010001101000011001010111001001100101